acidjazz/larjectus/readme.md

 ## gulpfile.js example(s)

-Your gulp task is different from how [Objectus](https://github.com/acidjazz/objectus) works, here is an example:
+Your gulp task is different from how [Objectus](https://github.com/acidjazz/objectus) works, here is an example of compiling a JSON version of your config for JavaScript access:

 ```javascript